maudlcrf/maudlcrf/README.md

 ##  Projects

+-**🐍 CRM Analysis for Luxury Retail Stores 🐍:** Analysis of Store and CRM data to determine strategies and machine learning modeling for each store to meet their budgeted sales.
+Final project within the IE Master in Business Analytics and Data Science in collaboration with Bvlgari.

+- **🛍️ Retail & Consumer Goods Analysis 🛍️:** Analysis of POS data within the *AI in Retail and Consumer Goods* course in the Master in Business Analytics and Data Science at IE university.
+Another Analaysis of Liquor Sales in Iowa to predict demand and give business recommendations for investments.
+[Access the project here](github.com/maudlcrf/rcg)

 - **🍜 Object Detection Modeling 🍜:** Within the *Deep Learning* course  in the Master in Business Analytics and Data Science at IE university.
-Creation of a model for object detection.
+Creation of a model for object detection for food with YoloV11.
 [Access the project here](https://github.com/maudlcrf/deep_learning)

 - **🌐 Country Risk Predictions 🌐:** Within the *Risk & Fraud Analytics* course  in the Master in Business Analytics and Data Science at IE university.
 Creation of a classification model to predict rating (based on S&P letter rating) for different countries and a time series modeling to predict credit risk for 1 country.
 [Access the project here](github.com/maudlcrf/risk_and_fraud)

-- **🛍️ Retail & Consumer Goods Analysis 🛍️:** Analysis of POS data within the *AI in Retail and Consumer Goods* course in the Master in Business Analytics and Data Science at IE university.
-Another ANlaysis of Liquor Sales in Iowa to predict demand and give business recommendations for investments.
-[Access the project here](github.com/maudlcrf/rcg)

 - **🔋Sustainability Datathon 🔋:** Team Project, given by IE School of Science and Technology and EDP Renewables | Created a detailed Exploratory Data Analysis based on 4 datasets with 6 years of half-hourly data. | Developped a ML model to predict energy data. | Built a business strategy for the company based on the analysis and forecasting results.
 [Access the project here](https://github.com/luisgarciaperez/Datathon_EDP_CNN)